FlightControl-Master/MOOSE/docs/Interactive_Debug_Guide.md

   * Project: The name of the project that you are debugging within your workspace.
 You need to have a project registered here!
   * IDE key: this string is used connect the **debug client** to the **debug listener**.
-  * Timeout: the amount of seconds you want DCS World to wait for the **debug listener** to be connecting.
+  * Timeout: the amount of miliseconds you want DCS World to wait for the **debug listener** to be connecting.
   * Source mapping: Select the option "Local Resolution".
 All the sources are loaded locally from your PC automatically when debugging.

-Thats it on the LDT side.
+For the IDE key, this key will be the "link" to the debug connection on the client side!
+As will be explained a bit further,  `initconnection( "127.0.0.1", 10000, "dcsserver", nil, "win", "" )` will make a connection on the **debug client**.
+Ensure that the IDE key specified matches up in the **debug listener** and the **debug client**.
+So in this example, `"dcsserver"` is the IDE key and should match in the debug Configuration panel and the `initconnection` parameters!

 ## 3. Setup your **debug client** and attach it to DCS World mission runtime.